 Yes.
-Thefts and break-ins do occur, moreso during the summer months when the village is full of wealthy tourists.
+Thefts and break-ins do occur, more so during the summer months when the village is full of wealthy tourists.
 You can protect against crimes by choosing a villa with a full security system.
 When renting a luxury villa in St Tropez, St Tropez House always recommends getting extra security which can be organised for you.

 5) Is Pampelonne in St Tropez or Ramatuelle?

-Pampelonne Beach is geographically located in Ramatuelle, but many people think of this glamorous stretch of sand as belonging to St Tropez.
-Pampelonne is just a 15-minute drive from the centre of St Tropez, making it very easily accessible.
+Pampelonne Beach is geographically located in Ramatuelle, however many people think of this glamorous stretch of sand as belonging to St Tropez.
+Pampelonne is only a 15-minute drive from the centre of St Tropez, making it very easily accessible.

 6) What are the most famous places in St Tropez?

-There are so many things to see and do in St Tropez, but which are the most famous?
+There are several things to see and do in St Tropez, but which are the most famous?